-New Jersey residents will file for the license in the town where either the bride or the groom is a resident.
+New Jersey residents will file for the license in the town where either of the applicants is a resident.

-If the bride and the groom are not residents of the state of New Jersey, apply for the marriage license in the town where the ceremony takes place.
+If the applicants are not residents of the state of New Jersey, apply for the marriage license in the town where the ceremony takes place.

 There is a seventy-two (72) hour waiting period from the time the application is signed until the license can be issued.
 It is recommended that you apply for your license between 2 - 4 weeks prior to the wedding date.